enqueue/tutflaky/README.md

 1. [Connect timeout](https://eclipse-ee4j.github.io/jaxrs-api/apidocs/2.1.6/javax/ws/rs/client/ClientBuilder.html#connectTimeout(long,java.util.concurrent.TimeUnit)): This timout relates to establishing the initial connection.
 Useful when the servers are not available at all.
 You will see a [TimeoutException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/TimeoutException.html) wrapped in a [ProcessingException](https://eclipse-ee4j.github.io/jaxrs-api/apidocs/2.1.6/javax/ws/rs/ProcessingException.html).
 2. [Read timeout](https://eclipse-ee4j.github.io/jaxrs-api/apidocs/2.1.6/javax/ws/rs/client/ClientBuilder.html#readTimeout(long,java.util.concurrent.TimeUnit)): This timeout comes into play when the initial connection has been established.
 The thread will wait for response packets for the specified duration before raising a [TimeoutException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/TimeoutException.html) wrapped in a [ProcessingException](https://eclipse-ee4j.github.io/jaxrs-api/apidocs/2.1.6/javax/ws/rs/ProcessingException.html).

+We should always care about both time outs.

 Instead of using the methods on the builder explicitly, you can also create a re-usable [Configuration](https://eclipse-ee4j.github.io/jaxrs-api/apidocs/2.1.6/javax/ws/rs/core/Configuration.html) and pass it along.

 ```